 After about 11 months of using that setup, we were traveling through the Denver area again and decided to have Chris install some more solar panels in our solar panel system.
 The 4 Battle Born batteries that we have been able to support more panels without adding more batteries.
 Most of the wiring was already done so it was easier than our previous installation when Chris had to change all of the wires.

 Here is what we added in phase 3:

 - 1x Victron SmartSolar MPPT 150/50 Charge Controller

 The main reason why we added more solar panels was so that we could run one air conditioner without draining the batteries as quickly.
 We are also able to run our second air conditioner better with the support of the generator.

-Eventually we would like to add a few more solar panels and 2-4 more Battle Born batteries to run the second air conditioner and electric hot water heater.
-But for now, we are content with our current solar install and are loving the freedom it gives us to be able to boondock for long periods of time!
+Eventually, we would like to add a few more solar panels and 2-4 more Battle Born batteries to run the second air conditioner and electric hot water heater.
+But for now, we are content with our current solar installation and are loving the freedom it gives us to be able to boondock for long periods of time!

 What our RV solar setup boils down to

 I know, that was a lot of information and lots of technical terms…let me break it down for you:

 - 4 Battle Born Batteries